Emaratilicious/PHPLeague-for-WP/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create your season and competition then generate a league
 4. Create your clubs and affect them to your league
-5. Choose the fixtures' dates then the matches (everything's generated automatically)
+5. Insert the fixtures then the matches
 6. Insert your results then generate the table & calendar
-7. Place `[phpleague id="YOUR-ID" type="general"]` in your post/page
+7. Place `[phpleague id=ID_LEAGUE]` in your post/page
+8. Manage your options and enjoy the plugin!

 == Frequently Asked Questions ==